 In July 2005 the Financing Agreement for the Renewable Energy Programme (covering also Marshall Islands, Micronesia, Niue and Palau) was signed by the Secretary General of the Pacific Island Forum Secretariat.
-Tender specifications for pre-paid meters and PVs are expected to be drawn-up in July 2007, contracts let in October with supply and installation in the first quarter of 2008.
-The national programme estimate should be signed July 2007.
+Tender specifications for pre-paid meters and photovoltaic panels are were drawn-up in July 2007, and contracts let in October with expected supply and installation in the first quarter of 2008.
+The first national programme estimate was signed in October 2007.